KnicKnic/drawpile-admin-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

+## Demonstration site
+You can go to https://knicknic.github.io/drawpile-admin-test to test out the website.

 ## How to use

 The easiest way to use this project is to use the already hosted version at https://knicknic.github.io/drawpile-admin .
 This page however expects specific naming patterns.